surveyjs/survey-analytics/docs/get-started-vue.md

-# Add Survey Analytics to a Vue Application
+# Add SurveyJS Dashboard to a Vue Application

-This step-by-step tutorial will help you get started with Survey Analytics in a Vue application.
-To add Survey Analytics to your application, follow the steps below:
+This step-by-step tutorial will help you get started with SurveyJS Dashboard in a Vue application.
+To add SurveyJS Dashboard to your application, follow the steps below:

 - [Install the `survey-analytics` npm Package](#install-the-survey-analytics-npm-package)
 - [Configure Styles](#configure-styles)